Adoption Records - Family Information Networks and Discovery

 The children of adopted people may have just as great a need to search for information and for family members.

-Phoebe also supported her twenty year old daughters search, but friends made it harder by trying to change her decision.
+Phoebe also supported her 20 year old daughter's search, but friends made it harder by trying to change her decision.